+44 (0) 20 7440 6900

 Further information

-In an earlier life, Charles was Professor of Commercial Law at the University of Southampton and published prolifically in his areas of expertise.
-Publications included books on:
+In an earlier life, Charles was Professor of Commercial law at the University of Southampton and was Director of the Institute of Maritime Law for many years.

 MA University of Oxford (1983)